-WHAT is SCC's Live to Chase Initiative and HOW does It Work?
+WHAT is SCC's Live to Chase Initiative and HOW does it Work?

 The Live to Chase Initiative is an innovative example of what is known as "gap funding."
-Gap funding refers to financial assistance provided to students who are either not eligible for or have exhausted other forms of financial aid, such as grants or scholarships, but who still face unmet tuition and mandatory fees charges.
+Gap funding refers to financial assistance provided to students who are either not eligible for or have exhausted other forms of financial aid, such as grants or scholarships, but who still face unmet tuition.

-Gap funding is an important tool for helping students overcome financial barriers to higher education and achieving their academic and career goals.
+Gap funding is an important tool for helping students overcome financial barriers to higher education and achieve their academic and career goals.